Maxkilter/dropnotes/README.md

 # Dropnotes

-📑 Service allows to create, handle, and store notes.
+📑 The service allows you to create, handle and store text notes, as well as notes in the form of a chat with artificial intelligence.

 #### START Instructions: